Halcón Suriano Jr.

-Halcón Suriano Jr./Stukita (born May 8, 1994) is a Mexican luchador enmascarado, or masked professional wrestler, under contract with the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL).
+Halcón Suriano Jr./Stukita (born May 8, 1994) is a Mexican professional wrestler, formerly under contract with the promotion Consejo Mundial de Lucha Libre (CMLL).
 Until the fall of 2018 he worked under the name "Stukita" in CMLL's Mini-Estrella division.
 Working in the Mini-Estrellas division did not mean that Stukita is a dwarf as several wrestlers who are just shorter in stature work in the "Mini" division.

 The name "Stukita" was the diminutive form of "Stuka", as he portrayed a smaller version of wrestlers Stuka and Stuka, Jr. He is a third-generation wrestler with both his father and grandfather being professional wrestlers before him, which he honors by working under the name 'Halcón Suriano Jr." His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.